 Though they weren’t able to get out on the river much last year, Joe and his wife plan to hit the water this summer.
 They have casually looked at tandem kayaks that hold up to two people, just in case their daughter wants to eventually take part in the family tradition.

 “I think a lot of things have lined up in recent years … and I’m thrilled to be a part of it, really thrilled.
 I love the Mountain Arts Center and love Prestonsburg and it’s really cool.
 There are a lot of things happening and there are a lot of people in the right place at the right time, it seems to be.”

 Where to float your boat

 Your journey begins in the River Park located down the hill behind Billy Ray’s Restaurant, 101 N. Front St., in downtown Prestonsburg to drop-off watercrafts.
 You’ll then register at Combs Airport (381 Airport Drive), where shuttles will transport you to the starting line.
 Free parking is available to participants.

 Registration is $15, and not only includes a tasty lunch after your river trek but also a convenient shuttle service from your vehicle to the starting line.
-To register, call (606) 886-1341 or arrive on-site at 8:00 a.m. to sign up.
-Launch time is 8:30 a.m.
+Registration opens at 8:00 a.m. at Combs Airport; all participants must be registered by 8:45am.
+Launch time is 9:00 a.m.
 The 8-mile trip usually takes anywhere from 2.5 to 3.5 hours, depending on how fast the river flows that day.

 You can bring your own kayak or canoe, or rent everything you need from local outfitters Pro-Fitness or Jenny Wiley State Resort & Park Marina for $35.
 Pro-Fitness will deliver rental equipment directly to the river launch location, which includes your watercraft, paddle, and life jacket.
-Make a reservation at least a week to 10 days ahead of time to ensure you have the necessary equipment reserved.
+Make a reservation ahead of time to ensure you have the necessary equipment reserved.

 Paddlefest is a yearly event that is co-hosted by Prestonsburg Tourism Commission and Paintsville Tourism with the support of the Prestonsburg Fire Department and Prestonsburg Parks.